 Bundy returned to the witness stand for a third day and told jurors he believed there were 3 possible outcomes of the refuge takeover that would help further his cause.

-It would give them an opportunity to get the land and its resources back to the people of Harney County.
+It would also be an opportunity to get the land and its resources back to the people of Harney County, he said.

-In the worst case, Bundy said he thought occupiers would be charged with trespassing and evicted, which would allow them to fight the issue of land ownership in civil court.
+In the worst case, Bundy thought occupiers would be charged with trespassing and evicted from the refuge, which would allow them to fight the issue of land ownership in civil court.

 The potential outcomes were all positive, Bundy testified.

 “But of course, we know what they did,” he said. “[The federal government] used force against us and now we’re here.”

 He was referring to the events that transpired on January 26 when he and several other occupiers were apprehended during a traffic stop along Hwy 395.
 The incident resulted in the death of Arizona rancher LaVoy Finicum, who was one of the designated spokespeople during the occupation.

 Bundy’s lawyer, Marcus Mumford, questioned him Thursday about that day.